Jackie James

-She was also founder member of MistraLE, who had success in Europe with their single "Dance in the Moonlight" (Scorpio Records) featuring James on lead vocals.
+She was also a founder member of MistraLE, who had success in Europe with their single "Dance in the Moonlight" (Scorpio Records) featuring James on lead vocals.
 She also co-wrote the song.
 MistraLE toured Europe with "The Cool Breeze Tour".

 James is also a member of PowerHouse Music Inc., a songwriting and production company, working successfully in the world of Film, Television & Advertising, together with former Talk Talk keyboard player, Ian Curnow and her business manager Billy Royal.